jordanbell2357/jordanbell2357.github.io/_posts/2021-02-01-glass-bead-game.md

 category: quotes
 ---

-#### Hermann Hesse, *The glass bead game (Magister Ludi)*, translated from the German by Richard and Clara Winston, published by Holt, Rinehart and Winston, New York, 1969
+#### Hermann Hesse, *The Glass Bead Game (Magister Ludi)*, translated from the German by Richard and Clara Winston, published by Holt, Rinehart and Winston, New York, 1969

 ##### Chapter 4